Ernie Bridge (footballer)

 Ernie Bridge is a former association football player who represented New Zealand at international level.

 Bridge made a single appearance in an official international for the All Whites in a 1–4 loss to Australia on 18 July 1936.

+Club Career

+Bridge played for Eastern Union in Gisborne.
+He was named in an Eastern Union team selected to play Territorials in August 1939, and was identified as a member of the Eastern Union football team in a 1939 team photograph held by Tairāwhiti Museum.